 - The Internet Movie Database (IMDb)

-Be warned though, the IMDb is by no means guaranteed to be 100% accurate.
+Be warned though, the IMDb is by no means guaranteed to be 100% accurate, but what is?
 I liked them from when they started at Cardiff University way back in the dim and distant.
-They not only had a very good database with everything cross-referenced and searchable on more than one field.
+They not only had a very good database structure with everything cross-referenced and searchable on more than one field.
 They also embraced the internet ethos that we are all experts in something and that expertise can be shared.
 They started off with quite a lot of information but there was a bias towards Hollywood so they asked for contributions from anyone who knew anything.
 I contributed lots of information about Powell and Pressburger and various other British films.
 They still accept contributions from anyone.
 They check it to see that it makes sense and isn't libellous, but they mainly rely on the integrity of their contributors.
-But they aren't infallible.
+However, they aren't infallible.

 The links to the IMDb I use most often are :-